homedepot/hackathon-starter/README.md

 *NOTE*: The first build will be slow due to docker world-building

-This will host your front end on `localhost:3001`, your api endpoint on `localhost:3002`, and mongodb will be networked internally (more details TBD)
+This will host your front end on `localhost:3001`, your api endpoint on `localhost:3002`, and mongodb will be networked internally (more details TBD).
+You can connect a remote debugger to `0.0.0.0:56745` in order to debug the api.

 The frontend and backend will auto-refresh as you make changes, and the only time you will ever need to re-run `docker-compose down && docker-compose build && docker-compose up` is if you made changes to the package.json file in either ui or api.